monksoftware/monlog/README.md

 const log = require('@monksoftware/monlog')
 const sublog = log.getLogger('SUB', log.levels.DEBUG)
-log.warn('You can have nice log messages in just one line!') sublog.debug("It's easy to define subloggers with different levels!')
+log.warn('You can have nice log messages in just one line!') sublog.debug("It's easy to define subloggers with different levels!")

 // [2019-02-18T01:10:49.933+01:00] WARN [root]: You can have nice log messages in just one line!
 // [2019-06-04T13:07:24.298+02:00] DEBUG [SUB]: It's easy to define subloggers with different levels!